 4. Choose a Contractor with HOA Experience

-Contractors without HOA experience submit incomplete applications, choose non-approved colors, and cause delays that push your project into the next season.
-Our track record across every major Loudoun County HOA eliminates this risk.
+Contractors without HOA experience often submit incomplete applications, choose non-approved colors, and cause delays that push your project into the next season.
+A contractor that understands HOA packets reduces that risk before the review clock starts.

 5. Keep Approval Letters Forever